patrickneubauer/XMLIntellEdit/README.md

 #### How to run

-After importing all projects in Eclipse, you have to do the following steps:
+After importing the maven project in Eclipse, run the following command: mvn clean install

-(soon to appear)
+Alternatively, right-click on the "xmlintelledit-parent" project and select "Run as > Maven install".

 #### External Resources